 Improving responsiveness to ensure that customers experience consistent services through appropriate and modern access channels (web, telephony and face to face).
-To facilitate channel shift where appropriate by creating digital service that our customers view as their access channel of choice moving transactions away from face to face and telephony towards selfservice facilities via Internet, automated telephony and kiosk technologies.
+To facilitate channel shift where appropriate by creating digital service that our customers view as their access channel of choice moving transactions away from face to face and telephony towards self-service facilities via the Internet and automated telephony technologies.
 Helping the community to gain access to online services and investigating technologies which support community engagement.